regevbr/RaspiNukiBridge/README.md

 # UNMAINTAINED

 This project is no longer maintained.
-Please use the highly reliable https://github.com/technyon/nuki_hub project
+Please use the highly reliable https://github.com/technyon/nuki_hub project to run a hub on an esp board.
+You can also consider using the new HA HACS integration https://github.com/ronengr/hass_nuki_bt

 # Home Assistant Virtual Nuki Bridge